signemik/SocailGraphsAnimateMovies/README.md

 <section class="color" id="statistics">
  <div class="container">
        <h1>Statistics</h1>

-   Below can the distribution of number of movies in the different production studios be seen.
+   Below is the most interesting insights from the data set shown <br> Fristly is the distribution of number of movies in the different production studios shown in the table below.
    <table rules="groups">
   <thead>
     <tr>